Your guide to things to do, places to go, where to eat, plus a whole lot more in the Tenants Harbor and Mid-Coast area of Maine.

 - Hike Maiden Cliff.
 Access to this trailhead can be found off route 52 in Camden, however you may take longer hikes through various trails within the Camden Hills State Park trail system to reach Maiden Cliff.
 Beautiful views of Megunticook Lake.
 Easy hike, about a mile.
 Another awesome spot for a picnic!

 - Take Day Sail!
 Did you know there is more coastline in Maine than California?
 Yep!
 And the best way to experience it is to get off dry land.
 There are a number of options to see the Mid-Coast of Maine by boat including many old, wooden schooners.
 Charters are available in Camden, Rockport and Rockland.
 Private charters are also available.
-We sail sometimes with Captain Don Mann on the Liberation. www.liberationcharters.com Love sailing around the Islands of North Haven, Islesboro and Vinalhaven!
+We have sailed numerous times with Capt.
+Daniel Bennett aboard the Bufflehead out of Rockland. sailrockland.com For bigger parties of if you are okay being part of a group we sail with Capt.
+Aaron Lincoln on The Olad out of Camden. maineschooners.com Love sailing around the Islands of North Haven, Islesboro and Vinalhaven!

 - Go Mackerel Fishing!
 What a fun fish to catch!
 Just find a public landing or wharf, use a “Christmas tree” lure and cast it in the water.
 What a fun fish to catch.
 They usually run in schools and it’s not uncommon to get 3 or 4 on the line at once!
 Hint- Fish near a lobster wharf wear the dump the old bait and bait juice in the water, Mackerel tend to school there.

 - Go to Drift Inn Beach!
 Rock and sand Maine beach between Tenants Harbor and Port Clyde.
 Go when the tide is down.
 Awesome for kids!